 Rule #2: Eat lots of ginger

-A strict and regimented diet is part of confinement practices all around the world, and it is no different for Chinese confinement practices in Singapore.
+A strict and regimented diet is part of confinement practices all around the world, and it is no different in Singapore.

 Tracie shares, “I ate confinement food full of ginger and other wind-eliminating ingredients, so my immunity is pretty good; I rarely fall sick.”